Internet access: Hybrid Access Networks

 In some regions, notably in rural areas, the length of the copper lines makes it difficult for network operators to provide high-bandwidth services.
 One alternative is to combine a fixed-access network, typically XDSL, with a wireless network, typically LTE.
 The Broadband Forum has standardized an architecture for such Hybrid Access Networks.

 Non-commercial alternatives for using Internet services

 Grassroots wireless networking movements

 Deploying multiple adjacent Wi-Fi access points is sometimes used to create city-wide wireless networks.
 It is usually ordered by the local municipality from commercial WISPs.

 Grassroots efforts have also led to wireless community networks widely deployed in numerous countries, both developing and developed ones.
 Rural wireless-ISP installations are typically not commercial in nature and are instead a patchwork of systems built up by hobbyists mounting antennas on radio masts and towers, agricultural storage silos, very tall trees, or whatever other tall objects are available.

-Where radio spectrum regulation is not community-friendly, the channels are crowded or when equipment can not be afforded by local residents, free-space optical communication can also be deployed in a similar manner for point to point transmission in air (rather than in fiber optic cable).
+Where radio spectrum regulation is not community-friendly, the channels are crowded or when equipment can not be afforded by residents, free-space optical communication can also be deployed similarly for point-to-point transmission in air (rather than in fiber optic cable).